Olamyy/medkit/README.rst

 Medkit
 =======================

-Medkit is a python library that utilises a combination of a, b, c and x, in analyzing medical data.
+Medkit is a python library that analyses medical data/images.
+The data formats supported now are XRAYS, other scans and any other textual data format.
-The data to be analyzed could be in any of: csv

 ----

-This is the README file for the project.